ndemuynck/finalchallenge/README.md

 - Download the files that corresponds with Bruges from geopunt.be;
 - Learn how to handle Geotiff files;
 - Learn how to 3D plot;
-- Windowed reading via Rasterio
+- Windowed reading via Rasterio;
-- Save window to .tif file
+- Save window to .tif file ;
-- Transform nd array into dataframe
+- Transform nd array into dataframe;
-- 3D surface plot dataframe with Matplotlib
+- 3D surface plot dataframe with Matplotlib;
-- Learn how to use Plotly (via Jupiter Notebook not with Jupyter Lab (doesn't work))
+- Learn how to use Plotly (via Jupiter Notebook not with Jupyter Lab (doesn't work));
-- Reprojection in Rasterio
+- Reprojection in Rasterio (does not work due to library issues);
+- Transform coordinates with Piproj ;

+ = result = FinalChallenge V1

 ## steps to do:

-- Finish reproduction
+- Make a function with input parameters (long, lat) and transform these in Belgian Lambert and make a nice 3D plot;

 - Make a website via WordPress for presentation
 OR
-- Dash Plotly
+- Dash Plotly to present final script;

-- Maybe merge multiple tif files so geo-area becomes bigger.
+- Maybe merge multiple tif files so geo-area becomes Belgium instead of only part of West-Flanders.